yoda-vid/texttrix/readme.txt

 for Linux PPC systems (IBM SDK for 32-bit iSeries/pSeries)

 Instructions for use:
--Install the Text Trix package by double-clicking on the Jar Ajar[tm] self-extracting file, "TextTrix-x.y.z-jarajar-selfextractor.jar".
+-Double-click on the Jar Ajar[tm] self-extracting file, "TextTrix-x.y.z-jarajar-selfextractor.jar".
 Follow the instructions to unpack the file.
 -Double-click on "TextTrix.jar" in the directory that you unpacked

 Troubleshooting:
 -Ensure that the Java Virtual Machine, v.1.4+, is installed.
-To check, point your browser to http://java.sun.com/getjava/index.html and click on the Download banner.
-Even if the browser does not indicate that the virtual machine is installed, it may be.
-If necessary, check by opening a command prompt, typing "java -version", and looking for output displaying version 1.4 or higher.
-See http://textflex.com/texttrix/faq.html#jvm for more details, including how to set the PATH environment variable that looks for the "java" command automatically.
+See http://textflex.com/texttrix/faq.html#jvm for details, including how to set the PATH environment variable that looks for the "java" command automatically.
--For use on Windows(R) systems: check that the desktop is set to use "javaw" for ".jar" programs
+-On Windows(R) systems, check that the desktop is set to use "javaw" for ".jar" programs
--For use on Linux(R) or MacOS(R) X system: check that the application/x-jar MIME type is both supported and executes the command, "java -jar" on the file
--If necessary, try installing and running Text Trix via the command line:
+-On Linux(R) or MacOS(R) X system, check that the application/x-jar MIME type is both supported and executes the command, "java -jar" on the file -If double-clicking doesn't work, try unpacking and running Text Trix via the command line: In the directory with the .jar file, type, "java -jar [JarFile].jar", where [JarFile] is the name of the package.
-	-Move into the folder holding "TextTrix-x.y.z-jarajar-extractor.jar"
-	by typing: "cd [folder holding the jarajar package]" -Run the package and follow its instructions:
-	"java -jar texttrix-x.y.z-jarajar-extractor.jar"
-	-After file extraction, move into the TextTrix folder:
-	"cd texttrix-x.y.z"
-	-Start Text Trix: "java -jar TextTrix.jar"
 -See http://textflex.com/texttrix/faq.html for more details

 Run...away?